structural-explainability/site/docs/en/constructions/evolution-protocol.md

-# Exchange Protocol (EP)
+# Evolution Protocol (EP)

-The Exchange Protocol defines **neutral record structures** for representing accountable exchanges.
+The Evolution Protocol defines **neutral record structures** for representing accountable evolutions.

-It specifies entities, relationships, exchanges, and envelopes in a time-parametric, interpretation-agnostic form.
+It specifies entities, relationships, evolutions, and envelopes in a time-parametric, interpretation-agnostic form.

 ### Design Principle